Good Friendships Make Life More Joyful!

 - How do you encourage your friend when they are sad or depressed?

 - Do you try to listen twice as much as you talk?

 - Would you be willing to cancel or change your plans if your friend needed your help?

 - Do you keep your friendships healthy by having a good sense of humor?

-- Do you give an honest, loving answer when asked a sensitive question?
+- Do you give an honest, loving answer when a sensitive question is asked?

 - Realize that friendships can be hard to be in sometimes.